-SAY: The FARE Tips for Avoiding Your Allergen handout shows common foods that contain the major allergens.
+SAY: The FARE Tips for Avoiding Your Allergen handout shows common foods containing major allergens.

-ASK: What are some food items on this handout that may contain one of the nine major allergens that you did not expect?
+ASK: What food items on this handout may contain one of the nine major allergens you did not expect?

 - Milk meatballs

 - Eggs mayonnaise

-- · Wheat taco seasoning
+- Wheat taco seasoning

 - Peanuts enchilada sauce

 - Tree nuts cereals

 - Soy hamburger

 - Fish Worcestershire sauce

 - Sesame hummus

 - Shellfish fish sticks (cross-contact)

 SAY: There is no cure for food allergies.
-Total avoidance of a food allergen is the only way to prevent an allergic reaction.
+Avoiding a food allergen is the only way to prevent an allergic reaction.